nandod/kitto_frozen/README.md

+**NOTICE: This project has moved.**

+Please checkout https://github.com/EtheaDev/kitto for the currently stable version, based on ExtJS 3.x,

+or

+https://github.com/EtheaDev/kitto2 for the new development version, based on ExtJS 6.x.

+---

 ![kitto_logo_200.png](https://github.com/nandod/kitto/blob/wiki/kitto_logo_200.png)

 Kitto allows to create **Rich Internet Applications** based on a data model that can be mapped onto any database.
 The client-side part uses **ExtJS** (through the ExtPascal library) to create a fully **AJAX** application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.